BSc (Hons) Animal Behaviour, Welfare & Conservation (Top-up)

 MODULES

-- Applied Research Skills and Professional Development: The module equips students with the skills to critically evaluate research design as applicable to animal science and welfare management, to select and justify appropriate methods for data collection and analysis, and to critically reflect on personal development over the duration of the programme of study, linking scholarship and practice through reflection on specific professional development activities.
+• Research skills and professional development: The module aims to equip students with the skills to evaluate research design critically as applicable to equine science and welfare management, to select and justify appropriate methods for data collection and analysis, and to reflect on personal development over the duration of the programme of study in preparation for future employment.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.